carbon-language/carbon-lang/llvm/docs/LangRef.rst

 The first argument and the return value are floating-point numbers of the same type.

-The second and third arguments specify the rounding mode and exception behavior as described above.
-The rounding mode is currently unused for this intrinsic.
+The second argument specifies the exception behavior as described above.

 Semantics:
 """"""""""